auralia/nationstates-nation-manager/README.md

 # Puppet AutoLogin #

 ## Introduction ##
 Puppet AutoLogin automatically logs into NationStates nations.

+(The intended application is that if you have a large number of puppets, you can more easily prevent them from CTE-ing by logging into them automatically.)

 ## Documentation ##